NVIDIA-AI-IOT/isaac_camera_benchmark/README.md

 That simply export all camera in a **rosbag2** folder, the output will be like the picture below.

 ![ros2 bag record](.doc/ros2record.png)

+All ros2bag file will be available on folder `isaac_camera_benchmark/rosbag`.